Holy Spirit Guide

 Correlation (bringing it all together):

-While talking with God this morning, I received the comparison between both self gratification and “shacking”.
-We are called to resist the devil and his schemes, and flee from temptation.
-The thing about “shacking” with someone you’re romantically involved with is that you’re smack dab in the blast zone to fall into sin.
-The temptation to commit adultery is greater when you’re around someone 24-7, especially if you’re sleeping with them.
-Now, here is how the two subjects compare.
-Much like “shacking”, self gratification is very similar in that we’re unsure whether or not the act is sinful, but we’re very well aware of how it opens a door to lustful thoughts and acts.
+Much like “shacking”, self gratification is very similar in that we’re unsure whether or not the act within itself is sinful, but we’re very well aware of how lust serves as the open door to this act.
 Mathew 5:28 says, “But I tell you that anyone who looks at a woman lustfully has already committed adultery with her in his heart”.
-So my friends, yes, you are also held accountable for your thoughts.
-This is why daily I ask the Lord to forgive me for anything I may have said, THOUGHT, or have done that was not pleasing to Him.
-Regarding the way we think, and how to keep our thoughts as clean as possible, I’ve spoken on this before, but to reiterate for your convenience, be sure to watch what you feed your spirit, Proverbs 4:23 says to guard your heart, for everything flows from it.
+So, yes, we are also held accountable for our thoughts.
+This is why daily I ask the Lord to forgive me for anything I may have said, thought, or have done that was not pleasing to Him because our thoughts oftentimes contradict the lives we lead.

 Subjects like these we have to ask the Holy Spirit for wisdom and understanding.
 When we are living lives that we feel are in tune with the flow of the Holy Spirit, we shouldn’t ignore when some of our old habits cause us to feel discomfort as we get closer to God.
-That discomfort may very well be the Holy Spirit leading you towards a more righteous path by implanting conviction which will leads to correction.
+That discomfort may very well be the Holy Spirit leading you towards a more righteous path by implanting conviction which will lead to correction.

 Scripture to reflect on: